legophil101/day-71-starting-files-blog-for-deployment/README.md

 - 👤 **Gravatar integration** for profile images
 - 📱 **Mobile-friendly** Bootstrap layout
 - 🔒 **Admin-only features** for managing posts
+- 📧 **Contact Form & Email Sending** allows visitors to send you a message

 ## 🛠️ Technologies Used
 - Python 3